 On this page

-OAuth Device Flow Example
+How the OAuth Device Flow Works

-In the Curity Identity Server the device client needs to be a dynamically registered client.
+In the Curity Identity Server, the device client needs to be a dynamically registered client.

 Dynamic Client

-The Device Client needs to be a dynamically registered client.
+The device client needs to be a dynamically registered client.
 It is not possible to perform a device flow with a static (configured) client.

 Device Verification Endpoint

-To start off the flow the device requests a new authorization from the device verification endpoint.
+To start off the flow, the device requests a new authorization from the device verification endpoint.

 Device Flow First Part: Device Verification Endpoint

-1. The Device requests a new grant from the Device Verification Endpoint
+1. The device requests a new grant from the device verification endpoint

 User Authentication and Device Authorization